bespinian/blog/content/posts/git-the-important-parts/index.md

 ### Commit Message Body

-So far, we have only covered the subject of a commit message which is the first line.
+So far, we have only covered the subject of a commit message, which is the first line.
 Most people use only the subject line to describe their change, which is sufficient for almost any commit.
 If, however, a commit is a bit more involved or the changes and the rationale behind it cannot be easily understood, it can be helpful to explain the commit in a more verbose form.
 That’s what the body of a commit message is for.
 Here you can see an example of a commit message containing a concise subject line and a body that explains it further.

 ```shell
 Return correct error codes for all errors